Psalms 90:1

 The Bible says in Psalms 90:7-9, “For we are consumed by thine anger, and by thy wrath are we troubled.[8]
 Thou hast set our iniquities before thee, our secret sins in the light of thy countenance.[9]
 For all our days are passed away in thy wrath: we spend our years as a tale that is told.”
 God has “anger” and “wrath” because He is holy.
 And because God is all-knowing, He knows our “iniquities” and our “secret sins.”
 No one is going to get away with anything.
 The judgment is coming, and sometimes God brings a little bit of judgment in this life before the final judgment gets here.

 The Bible says in Psalms 90:10, “The days of our years are threescore years and ten; and if by reason of strength they be fourscore years, yet is their strength labour and sorrow; for it is soon cut off, and we fly away.”
 The Psalmist is saying that in his day the average life expectancy was seventy, and some made it to eighty.
 In some countries today it is a little longer than that, but that is not much compared to eternity.
 No matter how long you live, according to this verse, your life will be characterized by “labour and sorrow.”
 That is what God told Adam that life would be like once he was kicked out of the Garden of Eden for sin.
-Once you are “cut off” and “fly away,” make sure that you fly away to heaven because you have faith in Jesus.
+And then once you are “cut off” and “fly away,” make sure that you fly away to heaven because you have faith in Jesus.

 The Bible says in Psalm 90:11, “Who knoweth the power of thine anger? even according to thy fear, so is thy wrath.”
 A question is asked in the first part of this verse: “Who knoweth the power of thine anger?”
 Here is an answer: those who are blessed know the power of His anger.
 It says in Romans 1:18, “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness;” If you know just a little bit about the anger of God against sin, then you would turn to the Lord Jesus Christ and find salvation.
 That is better than going to hell.